 She lives with her wife, daughter, and dog Finn in West Texas, where she teaches literature and creative writing and works as the managing editor of Autumn Hill Books, a translation press, and the editor of M-Dash, a journal of literary translation.
 She is at work on a collection of essays.

 Erik Deckers is a humor writer originally from Indianapolis, who now finds himself in Orlando.
-He owns his own marketing agency, has been a newspaper humor columnist for over 20 years, has written several radio and stage plays, and co-authored four books on social media marketing.
-He is a regular columnist for Killer Nashville magazine, and several content marketing journals and websites.
+He owns his own marketing agency, has been a newspaper humor columnist for over 20 years, has written several radio and stage plays, and is a corporate ghost blogger.

 Ryler Dustin grew up in Bellingham, eighty miles north of Seattle, Washington.
 He has since lived in Houston, Madrid, and Lincoln, and toured the U.S. performing spoken word.
 He has been a finalist in the Individual World Poetry Slam and his poems appear in journals such as New South and The Portland Review.
 His book, Heavy Lead Birdsong, is available from Write Bloody Press.
 He holds an MFA degree from the University of Houston and is a current PhD candidate at the University of Nebraska—Lincoln, where teaches college-level and youth writing courses, and, true to his northwestern roots, still finds time to do yoga and go hiking.
 His interests include biology, sustainability, and how science complicates our need for spiritual awe.